 |Bio and Links|

-My great grandfather Juan Rivas born abt.
-1835, married Micaela Garza.
+My great grandfather Juan Rivas was born abt.
+1835 in Mexico, and married Micaela Garza.

 William Henry Hare born abt.
-1870, married Carrie Carson of Missouri.
+1870 in Maryland, and married Carrie Carson of Missouri.

 As a child I was always interested in anthropology and history.
 When my youngest child entered high school I decided to go back to school.
 I graduated from California State University Los Angeles with a Bachelor's Degree in Liberal Studies and a minor in Anthropology.

 I enjoyed my working years but now that I am retired, I enjoy the free time for leisure, travel, grandchildren and of course genealogical research!
 I occasionally take photos for others as a way to thank those that have been kind enough to have taken them for me.

 If your mother was Anita Gomez, then it seems we are relatives, because my father was her brother.
 I would love to know who my relatives are.
 If you are interested in knowing who Isidro Rivas Gomez's youngest son Rodolfo Gomez is, please contact me at:

 |Patty Throesch||RE: James Stark|